Peter "Chap" Cleere: Sports

 Cleere made his first appearance for the Kilkenny senior team during the 2004 Walsh Cup, and became a regular member of the team and panel over the following four seasons.
 During that time he won two All-Ireland Senior Hurling Championship (SHC) winners' medals and two Leinster SHC winners' medals as a non-playing substitute.

 At club level, Cleere plays with the Blacks and Whites club.
 "Chap", as he was known on the field of play, also managed the Kilkenny senior camogie team and the Carlow senior camogie team, which won a first National League title in seven years under his stewardship.

 Politics

-Cleeere was first elected to Kilkenny County Council in 2014 representing the Callan–Thomastown area.
+Cleere was first elected to Kilkenny County Council in 2014 representing the Callan–Thomastown area.
 He was elected chairman of the council from 2019 to 2020.
 He also served as chairman of Kilkenny–Carlow Education Training Board (KCETB) for several years, and was chairman of Borris College.

 At the 2024 general election, Cleere was elected to the Dáil for the Carlow–Kilkenny constituency.

 A Regional Business Development Manager with the Bank of Ireland, Cleere is married, is the father of four children, and lives in Graiguemanagh, County Kilkenny.